nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 #.
 Install or update all required :ref:`Python dependencies <additional_deps>`.
 #.
 Install `Doxygen`_.
 #.
 Install `mscgen`_ and make sure that the ``mscgen`` executable is in your ``PATH``.
 #.
 Install PlantUML.
-It can be easily installed from `chocolatey <https://community.chocolatey.org/packages/plantuml>`_ on Windows.
+   On Windows, you can install `PlantUML from chocolatey`_.

 .. _documentation_sets: